gergelypolonkai/swe-glib/README.md

 ### Fixed stars are not known yet

 Although Swiss Ephemeris has the functionality to calculate the position of fixed stars, SWE-GLib doesn't provide such functionality.
 This, however, is a planned feature for the close future.

+## Licencing

+As the underlying Swiss Ephemeris is published under GPL (or a commercial license I can not afford), SWE-GLib is also uses that.
+This means that you can currently use SWE-GLib in software published under the GNU GPL v3.